davidvoellner/PALMPrepR/README.md

 PALMPrepR is an R package that provides a comprehensive workflow for downloading, preprocessing, and rasterizing geospatial datasets required to generate basic static driver input files for the **PALM-4U** urban climate model.
 A function to create the required configuration file for the PALM-specific static driver is included to simplify the workflow.

 This package is a work in progress.
-More features will come soon with functions supporting proper representation of  three-dimensional urban features (e.g. urban trees and LOD2 building data) through voxelization, more download and preprocessing functions of additional datasets (e.g. OSM), street types for parametrization of emissions, and reclassification functions for the whole PALM surface type palette.
+More features will come soon with functions supporting proper representation of  three-dimensional urban features (e.g. urban trees and LOD2 building data) through voxelization, more download and preprocessing functions of additional datasets (e.g. OSM), street types for parametrization of emissions, and more flexible classification functions for other input classification schemes (e.g. CORINE Land Cover) and the whole palm surface type palette.

 ## Features